-The amount of garbage (domestic waste) was estimated to be 48.1 million ton in 2008 (Survey on domestic waste disposal compiled by the Ministry of Environment).
-Of them, only 1.8% was directly dumped and 20.3% (9.8 million ton) was recycled (the rest was dumped after intermediate processing, e.g., incineration).
-Thanks to efforts for garbage reduction, selective collection and recycling, the amount of garbage (domestic waste) per capita per day has been declining since 2000 (from 1,185 gram in 2000 to 1,033 gram in 2008).
+The amount of garbage (domestic waste) was estimated to be 44 million ton in 2015 (Survey on domestic waste disposal compiled bv the Ministry of Environment). them, only 1.1% was directly dumped and 20.4% (9 million ton) was recycled (the rest was after dumped intermediate processing, e.g., incineration).
+Thanks to efforts for garbage reduction, selective collection and recycling, the amount of garbage (domestic waste) per capita per day has been declining since 2000 (from 1,185 gram in 2000 to 939 gram in 2015).

-recycled by community efforts in 2008, of which 92.7% was paper.
+It is noteworthy that much of recycling is done by community efforts not by municipal governments.
+As much as 2.4 million tons garbage was recycled by community efforts in 2015, of which 92.7% was paper.